ampleforth/AIPs/AIPs/aip-5.md

 At present, the Ampleforth supply policy takes a `VWAP` as its input and offsets price differences of `X%` with supply changes of `(X%/rebase_reaction_lag)`.
 Two things to note about this.

-1. Expansion and contraction do not react symmetrically to relative changes in demand.
+1. Expansion and contraction do not react symmetrically to equal and opposite relative changes in demand.
 2. The protocol has capped rates of contraction but uncapped rates of expansion.

 ### Motivation for Symmetry

-A supply policy that reacts asymmetrically to relative changes in demand can experience unbounded supply drift in one direction or another over time.
+A supply policy is asymmetric if the speed of contraction is not equal to the speed of expansion, given identical but opposite changes in relative demand.
+In the case of Ampleforth, the protocol current experiences much slower contraction than expansion.
 Consider the example of an alternating series below:

 **_Alternating Series Example_**